 Perspective | A young Black man with autism received a pardon, but remains behind bars.
-It’s time to ‘Free Matthew Rushin’.
+It’s time to ‘Free Matthew Rushin.’

 Worried that a cyst on his pituitary gland, which has not been checked since the crash, is the reason he is experiencing episodes of temporary blindness.

 “I have NOT … I repeat have NOT heard from Matthew Rushin today!” reads a recent post on the “Free Matthew Rushin” page.
 “Matthew has been complaining about his headaches becoming more frequent to the point he cannot open his eyes.
-He mental and physical health is deteriorating … This is nerve wrecking!!
+He mental and physical health is deteriorating. . . .
+This is nerve wrecking!!
 Is he alive??
 Did something happen to him overnight?
 He is vulnerable to attacks from other inmates when they know he has lost his vision.”

 Rushin’s case is complicated and filled with devastating details.
 Two families were irreparably changed in the crash that landed him in police custody and ultimately led to him pleading guilty to two charges of malicious wounding.
-(He also pleaded guilty to a hit-and-run charge for an earlier collision that same night).
+(He also pleaded guilty to a hit-and-run charge for an earlier collision that same night.)

-“It is my opinion that Matthew Rushin took the responsible, adult path by pleading guilty,” Danna Cusick says.
-Her husband, George, was driving and she was in the passenger seat when Rushin’s vehicle hit theirs head-on.
+“It is my opinion that Matthew Rushin took the responsible, adult path by pleading guilty,” says Danna Cusick.
+Her husband, George, was driving, and she was in the passenger seat when Rushin’s vehicle hit theirs head-on.
 Her husband now lives in a full-care facility, unable to talk or feed himself.
-“George has been destroyed … A family has been destroyed.”
+“George has been destroyed. . . .
+A family has been destroyed.”

 In a letter she sent Northam, which she shared with me, she asks him not to make Rushin’s sentence any shorter than he already has.

 “Doing so would simply victimize us further,” it reads.
 “I sleep in an empty bed.
 I eat at an empty table.
 My days are spent worrying about George.
 Prior to the covid lockdown, I visited George twice a day in order to be sure that he was dressed and out of bed in a timely fashion as well as to help him with his meals.
 (It is difficult for me to say ‘to feed him.’)
 Distanced visiting has been allowed only five or six times since March 12.
 I want to hug my husband.
 I miss him.
 He is regressing due to all of this time without stimulation.
 We Skype twice a week, but it is difficult for him to focus on a small screen.
-I talk to him for the duration of the call with little to no reaction from him. ”
+I talk to him for the duration of the call with little to no reaction from him.”

 Prosecutors have argued that Rushin was trying to commit suicide that night.
 They described him as getting into a collision in a parking lot, leaving the scene and driving recklessly before heading into oncoming traffic.
 An investigation found that he was going approximately 65 mph just before the crash and didn’t hit the brakes.